Wymore, Nebraska

 Wymore is a city in Gage County, Nebraska, United States.
-The population was 1,457 at the 2010 census.
+The population was 1,377 at the 2020 census.

 History

 Wymore was platted in 1881 as a railroad town, on land donated by Sam Wymore.
 The "Welsh Capitol of the Great Plains," Wymore became home to generations of immigrants from Wales, who continued their culture in day-to-day life, founding a Welsh-language church, school and cemetery, as well as preserving the Welsh traditions of poetry, dance, and intricate music in minor.

+During the early 20th century, Wymore boasted an electric tram.
+However, by the 1980s the town's population had shrunk and the railroads were used less.
+The train depot was burned down as part of a firefighting training exercise.

 In 2000, the Wymore Welsh Heritage Project was founded to preserve the legacy of these early settlers.
 It has since expanded to include a museum, an archive of genealogical records, and one of the largest Welsh-language libraries in North America.

 Wymore is home to Southern High School, a school that serves students from Barneston, Holmesville, Blue Springs, Wymore, and Liberty.
 The Raiders, competing in NSAA Class C-2, have won 2 state championships, both in wrestling (1974 and 1980).
 The Wymore Arbor State baseball ballfield has one of the few covered, behind-the-plate bleachers in the state.

-Wymore, Nebraska is also the burial place of author and anthropologist R. Clark Mallam, whose book, Indian Creek Memories; A Sense of Place is set in and around the town.
+Wymore is also the burial place of author and anthropologist R. Clark Mallam, whose book, Indian Creek Memories; A Sense of Place is set in and around the town.